contao/docs/docs/dev/reference/hooks/postLogin.md

 {{% notice info %}}
 Using the `postLogin` hook has been deprecated and will no longer work in Contao 5.0.
+You can use the [security.interactive_login](https://symfony.com/doc/4.4/components/security/authentication.html#authentication-events) event instead for example.
 {{% /notice %}}